huaweicloud/terraform-provider-huaweicloud/docs/resources/gaussdb_mysql_instance.md

 * `force_import` - (Optional, Bool) If specified, try to import the instance instead of creating if the name already existed.

+* `volume_size` - (Optional, Int) Specifies the volume size of the instance.
+The new storage space must be greater than the current storage and must be a multiple of 10 GB.
+Only valid when in prePaid mode.

 * `charging_mode` - (Optional, String, ForceNew) The charging mode of the instance.
   Valid values are *prePaid* and *postPaid*, defaults to *postPaid*.
   Changing this creates a new resource.